avabellaw/shark-quiz/readme.md

 If you are updating and implementing new features frequently, automated tests significantly reduce the risk of accidentally introducing new bugs.
 If a bug has been fixed before, and a test implemented afterwards, it's unlikely that bug will reappear in the same way.

 I had to set up Jest to work with JQuery by importing it.
 I found this [StackOverflow post](https://stackoverflow.com/questions/45948843/how-to-require-jquery-plugin-in-jest-test-file) explaining how.
-The set-up-jest.js file suggested in this post isn't actually needed.
+The set-up-jest.js file suggested in this post isn't needed.
 To add JQuery, all that is needed is one line at the top of the Jest test file:

 ```
 global.$ = require('jquery');
 ```

-I added in further dependencies later:
+I added further dependencies later:

 ```
 global.questions = require("../questions");